 The Farrier Science Certificate is designed to give students hands-on experience in horseshoeing and blacksmithing as well as familiarize students with the principles and theories of trimming and balancing horses according to their conformation and use.
 The certificate program is comparable to those offered in private horseshoeing schools.
 Students spend class time trimming and shoeing horses, forging tools and specialty (corrective) horseshoes and studying horseshoeing.
-Students also receive instruction in anatomy and physiology, entrepreneurial business and welding.
+Students also receive instruction in anatomy and physiology, business, and welding.
 Students who wish to gain advanced knowledge in Farrier Science should consider the College's degree program.

-FALL CREDITS
+ONE SEMES TER CREDITS

-ABM 162 Entrepreneurial Business 3
+ENTR 2110 Small Business Management 3

-ANSC 1510 Equine Anatomy 3
+ANSC 1510 Equine Anatomy and Physiolog y 3

 FASC 1110 Horseshoeing Theory I 3

-FASC 1210L Horseshoeing Laboratory I 3
+FASC 1210 Horseshoeing Laboratory I 3

-FASC 1310L Blacksmithing I 3
+FASC 1310 Blacksmithing I 3

-FASC 1710L Speciality Horeshoeing or 3

-FASC 1998 Internship in Farrier Science I
+FASC 1710 Specialty Horseshoeing or 1998 Internship 3

-TSC 100 Welding I 1
+TSC 100 Welding I 3

-CREDITS 19
+Semester Credits 19